Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Embodied Interaction

 \section{Embodied Interaction}

 World models provide the possibility for modeling virtual physical scenarios, yet a substantial gap persists between simulation environments and the real world.
-Embodied intelligence, as an innovative technology that demands multi-dimensional reasoning and physical interaction capabilities, transcends the limitations of approaches that primarily focus on predictions within controlled spaces, progressively emerging as the ultimate paradigm for the development of future physics based AI models.
+This gap highlights an essential limitation: modeling alone is insufficient for mastering the dynamics of real physical processes.
+Embodied intelligence addresses this limitation by requiring agents to perform multi-dimensional reasoning and interact with their physical surroundings.
+As a result, it moves beyond approaches that operate solely within controlled or virtual spaces and is increasingly viewed as a key paradigm for advancing future physics-based AI.